Mississippi ex-deputy gets 40-year sentence as judge decries brutal attack on 2 Black men

 After Elward shot Jenkins in the mouth, lacerating his tongue and breaking his jaw, they devised a coverup that included planting drugs and a gun.
 False charges stood against Jenkins and Parker for months.

 The majority-white Rankin County is just east of the state capital, Jackson, home to one of the highest percentages of Black residents of any major U.S. city.
-The officers shouted at Jenkins and Parker to “stay out of Rankin County and go back to Jackson or ‘their side’ of the Pearl River,” court documents say.
+The officers shouted at Jenkins and Parker to “stay out of Rankin County and go back to Jackson or ‘their side’ of the Pearl River,” according to court documents.

 Opdyke was the first to admit what they did, his attorney Jeff Reynolds said Wednesday.
 On April 12, he showed investigators a WhatsApp text thread where the officers discussed their plan and what happened.
 Had he thrown his phone in a river, as some of the other officers did, investigators might not have discovered the encrypted messages.

-Reynolds also said Opdyke was sexually assaulted as a child and had seen the older deputies as father figures.
-That made him susceptible to the culture of misconduct within the Rankin County Sheriff's Office, Reynolds said.
+Reynolds also said Opdyke was sexually assaulted as a child and had seen the older deputies as father figures, making him susceptible to the culture of misconduct within the Rankin County Sheriff's Office.

 "When a new officer goes over there, they start indoctrinating people," Reynolds said.
 "Where is the true leadership?
 Why aren’t they in this court?”

-Dedmon, who planted drugs on Jenkins to frame him on false charges, said he was promoted to narcotics investigator not despite his bad behavior, but because of it.
+Dedmon, who planted drugs on Jenkins to frame him on false charges, said bad behavior did not get in the way of his promotion to narcotics investigator.

 “It’s because instead of doing the right thing, I chose to do the wrong thing," Dedmon said.

 Dedmon, like Opdyke and Elward, also pleaded guilty to taking part in an assault on a white man during a traffic stop Dec.
-4, 2022 — weeks before Jenkins and Parker were tortured.
+4, 2022.
 Prosecutors revealed the victim’s identity Tuesday as Alan Schmidt.
 Reynolds said Opdyke held Schmidt down until Dedmon arrived but didn’t beat him or sexually assault him.

-The Associated Press does not typically name people who say they were sexually assaulted unless they consent to being identified or come forward publicly.
+The AP does not typically name people who say they were sexually assaulted unless they consent to being identified or come forward publicly.

 According to a statement from Schmidt that prosecutors read in court, Dedmon accused him of possessing stolen property.
-Schmidt said he was handcuffed, pulled from his vehicle and beaten until he “started to see spots.”
+Schmidt said he was handcuffed, pulled from his vehicle and beaten.

-Prosecutors said Elward and Opdyke failed to intervene as Dedmon punched and kicked him, used a Taser on him, fired his gun into the air to threaten him, and then sexually assaulted him.
+Prosecutors said Elward and Opdyke failed to intervene as Dedmon punched and kicked him, used a Taser on him, fired his gun into the air, then sexually assaulted him.

 Dedmon admitted to firing a gun into the air to intimidate Schmidt but denied sexually assaulting him.
 Prosecutors said they read details from the sexual assault into the court record when Dedmon pleaded guilty, and Dedmon said he agreed with the facts presented.

-Rankin County Sheriff Bryan Bailey, who took office in 2012 and was reelected in November after no one ran against him, revealed no details about his deputies' actions when he announced they had been fired last June.
-After they pleaded guilty in August, Bailey said the officers had gone rogue and promised changes.
+Rankin County Sheriff Bryan Bailey, who took office in 2012, revealed no details about his deputies' actions when he announced they had been fired last June.
+After they pleaded guilty, Bailey said the officers had gone rogue and promised changes.
 Jenkins and Parker called for his resignation and filed a $400 million civil lawsuit against the department.

 Michael Goldberg is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow him at @mikergoldberg.